Ira Schnapp in the National (DC) Comics offices, 1955. Photo by Martin Schnapp, used with permission.

 For the past few years I’ve been writing about the life and work of Ira Schnapp on my blog.
 Ira was first employed by the company now known as DC Comics in 1940, when he redesigned the Superman logo of Joe Shuster, and did it so well that it remained on all the company’s Superman comics and stories until the 1980s.
-Ira began lettering story pages and newspaper strips for DC, as well as designing more logos, and by the late 1940s, Ira had taken a staff position at the company as the in-house logo, cover lettering and house ad designer, while continuing to letter stories as well.
+Ira began lettering story pages and newspaper strips for DC, as well as designing more logos, and by 1949, Ira had taken a staff position at the company as the in-house logo, cover lettering and house ad designer, while continuing to letter stories as well.

 A small sampling of Ira’s cover logos is above.
 Millions of comics fans knew his work.
 Almost single-handed, he set the style for the comics publisher with masterful, appealing graphics, but no readers knew his name or anything about him.
 As far as I can tell, Ira received only two lettering credits for his page lettering, and none for his other work.
 Not much has been known or written about Ira Schnapp in the past, but in recent years, interest in him has grown due largely to a pioneering comics history series about Ira on the website “Dial B for Blog.”
 In the past few months, fellow logo designer Alex Jay and I have been doing new research on Ira.
 Alex is an excellent investigator in areas like census data and newspaper articles, and has gradually uncovered many details about Ira’s work and family, and that’s the focus of this blog article series.
 We hope to shed new light on the subject.
 For instance, until now, there has been no known photograph of Ira Schnapp, but our research has uncovered two, one of which begins this article.

 A while back, Alex emailed me a phone number he believed was for Ira Schnapp’s son, Martin, who would be quite old himself by now.
-It took me a while to get up the nerve to to try cold calling the number.
+It took me some time to get up the nerve to to try cold calling the number.
 When I did, I reached an answering machine for Marty Schnapp.
 I left a somewhat incoherent message and my phone number, asking Marty to call me back to talk about his father, Ira, if I had the right person.
 That evening, he did call back, and it WAS Ira’s son!
 We talked for a few minutes, then I made an appointment to call him again for a longer conversation, once I could get my notes and questions together, not to mention my nerves.
 I spoke to Marty and his wife Pam twice in June, and to Marty once in August, about 40 minutes each time and learned a lot about Ira and his family.
 On Sept.
 20th I was able to visit Marty in his New York apartment for another talk, and see a few family photos that are included here.
 Marty was born in 1930, so his memories begin in that decade.
 He lives on the Upper East Side of Manhattan, not far from where he grew up, and is still working at the age of 85.
 Of course I wanted to know what Ira was like, and what Marty remembered about him, and here’s what he said.

 “Ira was dominated by my mother,” Marty told me.
 “He was a very caring, gentle, nice person.
 Nobody had a bad word to say about him.
 Growing up, my mother was the dominant person.
 My father would go along with it, and he took care of my mother very well.”
 Marty’s wife Pam added, “He was extremely modest, by the way.”